 The virtual private server, or VPS, has become one of the most popular web hosting products in recent years.
 VPS allow customers to have full root access to their servers, which makes them great for hosting resource heavy websites, VPNs, game servers, and thousands of other applications.

 One stumbling point for customers is the choice between OpenVZ vs KVM.
 Many web hosts offer the option between OpenVZ VPS and KVM VPS, but the differences between the two technologies often go overlooked.
-Before going into any depth of the pros and cons of OpenVZ vs KVM VPS, it is important to first get a general sense of what the virtualization technology is and what the limitations are for each.
+Before going into any depth of the pros and cons of OpenVZ vs KVM VPS difference, it is important to first get a general sense of what the virtualization technology is and what the limitations are for each.

 OpenVZ: Container-based Virtualization